DataDog/hiring-engineers/answers.md

 <img src="https://github.com/512ddhelg/hiring-engineers/blob/solutions-engineer/images/4-apm-service-flask.png">

-Drilling down into the service, I can scroll down and see specifics on the various Resources:
+Drilling down into the service, I can scroll down and see how many requests have occurred on the various Resources:

 <img src="https://github.com/512ddhelg/hiring-engineers/blob/solutions-engineer/images/4-apm-service-flask-details.png">